 The Directors are responsible for the other information.
-The other information comprises the information included in the Annual report and the final NZX announcement, but does not include the consolidated financial statements and our auditor's report thereon.
-The Annual report and the final NZX announcement is expected to be made available to us after the date of this auditor's report.
+The other information comprises the information included in the Annual report, but does not include the consolidated financial statements and our auditor's report thereon.
+The Annual report is expected to be made available to us after the date of this auditor's report.

-Our opinion on the consolidated financial statements does not cover the other information and we do not and will not express any form of audit opinion or assurance conclusion thereon.
+Our opinion on the consolidated financial statements does not cover the other information and we will not express any form of audit opinion or assurance conclusion thereon.